 Description: This elective course studies the dynamics of group relationships with American society.
-Major areas of concentration include the development of sociology, sociological research and theory, cultural diversity and conformity, social structure and the socialization process, social control and deviance, social stratification, as well as racial, ethnic and gender inequality.
-A cumulative project requiring students to apply their classroom knowledge in a sociological examination is required.
+Major areas of concentration include sociological research and theory, cultural diversity and conformity, social structure and the socialization process, social control and deviance, social stratification, as well as racial, ethnic and gender inequality.
+Students will have the opportunity to develop their own sociological study based on a real-world problem.